-If you require a microscope for your technique but can record movies/images through your microscope with your own camera, please indicate Yes here:
+If you require a microscope for your technique but can record movies/images through your microscope with your own camera, please indicate Yes here: We have a Zeiss Stemi 2000 stereomicroscope to which a camera can be attached to the eyepiece.
+We also have a Leica MZ6 stereomicroscope that has a C-mount and a Leica DFC 350 FX camera.
+Either of those should work for microscope shots.

 If you require a microscope but do not have a camera, JoVE will need to use our scope kit to film through a camera port or one of the oculars of your microscope.
-Please list the make and model of your microscope here:
+Please list the make and model of your microscope here: Zeiss Stemi 2000

 2. Software: Does the part of your protocol being filmed demonstrate software usage?
 N